Code-Institute-Submissions/alexrwinter/README.md

 <p>Including an 'about' section allows for client to view the potential collaborator in a more personal way; this is a self-employed person rather than a business.
 It also gives the opportunity to summarise Alex Winter's professional and academic background in the field.
 This will be very brief (including too much personal information on the main page will clutter the clear and professional message and layout which we want to present).
 On mobile and tablet some of this information will be expandable.
 The page will also include a 'Let's work tohether' link to the contact section.
 On tablets and larger screens, the section will also include a photograph.</p>

 <h3>Services</h3>
+<p>Services can be broken down into three main items, which are briefly expalined in a context of 'what I can do for you' with an explanation for clarity.
+They will be under three headers and have icons to symbolise the processes.
+This information will not be collapsible because they are short paragraphs and easy to scroll past if they aren't of interest to the viewer.</p>

 <h3>Projects</h3>